shawn402022/keyBuddyCapstoneAuth/API-README.md

 ### Design a course

-Creates and returns a new course, comprised of 1 - 4 different lessons.
+Creates and returns a new course, comprised of 1 - 4 different scales.

 * Require Authentication: true
 * Request